 No officer, director, or committee member receives any emolument for serving in the office or on a committee.
 However, reasonable reimbursement is made for expenses incurred while engaged in Association business but to be reimbursed, expenses must comply with the guidelines approved for state employees.

-The state membership is divided into ten (10) regions.
+The state membership is divided into ten (10) Regions.
 Each region has about the same population and number of Municipal Court personnel although the physical area of the regions vary greatly.
-Click here for more information about each region.

 The TMCA Board of Directors also serves as the Texas Municipal Courts Education Center (TMCEC) Board of Directors.
 Even though TMCA is annually awarded a state grant to fund TMCEC as its educational entity, TMCEC is prohibited from any form of activity to proactively influence either state or local government.
 Therefore, an independent TMCEC Board of Directors is necessary to dissociate TMCEC and TMCA functions.
 Even though the Boards of Directors for both TMCA and TMCEC are comprised of the same people and both organizations share some common purposes, every Board member is mindful where each entity's functions need to be isolated from the other to comply with the TMCEC grant conditions.